allenwp/godot-vector-display/dev-notes.md

 `SamplerSystem`

+This sampler system should be named `VDRenderer` and will be a node that must be the last node in the main scene tree because it will handle all rendering of the sample stream in its `_process` func.
+Only one of these can exist and it will contain a number of debug output options that render to the desktop game viewport, as well as configuration options for ASIO ouptut and vector display configuration, etc.

-This sampler system should be recreated as a server, similar to the rendering server(?)
+This should likely be written in C++ with theading similar to the original `SamplerSystem`.

 `Post Processing`

-Post processing should be implemented the same way as it was in the original Vector Engine:
+Post processing should be implemented the same way as it was in the original Vector Engine, with a few additions:
-- Post processing on individual `VDShape3D` and `VDShape2D` nodes (in object space)
+- Post processing on individual `VDShape3D` and `VDShape2D` nodes (in object space and world space)
 - Post processing in 3D or 2D world space before camera transformations
 - Post processing in 2D screen space on each camera's sample stream
-- Post processing in 2D screen space on final sample stream (Is this really necessary?
-Is the previous one good enough on its own?)
+- Post processing in 2D screen space on final sample stream

+Because the Godot engine is generally designed with inheritance, post processors will be added as an array of post processor resources to a `VDShape3D` or `VDShape2D`.
+These post processors can run in object space or world space.

+Post processors can also be added to a new `VDCamera3D` and `VDCamera2D` class, which inherit from `Camera3D` and `Camera2D`.
+They will be added as an array of post processor resources, similar to the `VDShape` classes, and can be run in world space or screen space.

+Post processing on the final sample stream can be done in screen space via an array of post processors attatched to the `VDRenderer` object.

 `Camera`